luojiayu-ljy/zhihuLogin_scrapy/readme.txt

-a project to login in zhihu
+a project to login in zhihu.